CMU-Graphics/Scotty3D/assignments/A4/T2-skeleton.md

 Do note that you'll need to do this for each axis for every bone chain on every enabled handle.

 For a more in-depth derivation of the process of computing this derivative (and a look into other inverse kinematics algorithms), please check out [these slides](http://15462.courses.cs.cmu.edu/fall2023/lecture/lecture-15/slide_046).
+See [here](https://github.com/CMU-Graphics/Scotty3D/blob/main/assignments/A4/T2/bone_rot_derivative.m) for a MATLAB implementation to compare these two ways of computing the derivative w.r.t. rotation angles.

 ### Using your IK!
 Once you have IK implemented, you should be able to create a series of joints, and get a particular joint to move to the desired final position you have selected.